ROCm/ROCmValidationSuite/docs/ug1main.md

 ## Pulse Module

+> **PS: Beta version.** This module is in beta and is **not intended for production use**.
+Pass/fail criteria (especially around power-delta enforcement, clock-pinning verification, and throttle detection) are still being tuned and may change between releases.

 The **Pulse** module is intended for **time-varying** GPU power stress: it alternates **high** phases (maximum clocks plus continuous GEMM) and **low** phases (minimum clocks plus idle/sleep), repeating for the action **duration**.
 That produces periodic power swings useful for exercising PSU transient response and platform power delivery, complementing **IET** (which targets a sustained power level).